Salted Caramel Apple Blondies

 - Pour the salted caramel into the greased and lined Pan.
 Spread it out evenly, so that the bottom of the pan has an even layer of caramel.
 Set aside.

 - Sift flour, cinnamon and salt in a large bowl, set aside.

 - Melt butter and margarine in mixing bowl in the microwave for 3.5mins.
 It must boil before you continue.

-- Mix in sugars on slow speed with paddle attachment for about 30 seconds.
+- Mix in sugars and dulce de leche on low speed with paddle attachment for about 30 seconds.
+Return to the microwave for 40 seconds.
+Mix again on low speed for 30 seconds.
 The sugars should stick to the paddle slightly when you lift it out of the mixture.
 This means the sugar has dissolved slightly.